-Here are a few things you can do to get your service manager back on track and instantly increase fixed ops revenue:
+Here are three things you can do to get your service manager back on track and instantly increase fixed ops revenue:

 1. Make two lists.
 Ask your service manager to track the tasks they are assigned.
 Separate the items into two lists: “Tasks That Make Money” and “Everything Else.”
 Give top priority to training, monitoring, coaching, and managing the service sales team.
 Give zero priority to everything else.

 2. Share your lists.
 Share the lists you created with your leadership team.
 Ask them to delegate “Everything Else” to other managers and staff and remind them that some of those items are their responsibility.